 A dryer vent connection was installed.
 The dryer vent was examined visually only.
 A visual examination will not detect the presence of lint accumulated inside the vent, which is a potential fire hazard.
 The Inspector recommends that you have the dryer vent cleaned at the time of purchase and annually in the future to help ensure that safe conditions exist.
 Inspector also recommends that flexible type dryer vents should not be used.Lint accumulation can occur even in approved, properly installed vents.
 Here is a quick video showing proper Dryer Vent Installation

 Inspector recommends using appropriate steel braided hoses for washing machine connections.

-Dishwasher drain does not have a "high loop".
-Recommend checking the installation recommendations from the manufacturer for this dishwasher and adding a high loop to dishwasher drain tube as needed.
+Dishwasher drain did not have a "high loop".
+Recommend checking the installation recommendations from the manufacturer for this dishwasher and adding a high loop to dishwasher drain tube as/if needed.

 Here is a quick video I made to help you to understand and/or fix your High Loop